- PhD Scholarships

 Slovenia: Slovenian CERIC partner facility at the National Institute of Chemistry in Ljubljana

-When introducing CERIC in written statements/communications, the following text (CERIC mission) should be always included: “CERIC is a research infrastructure integrating and providing open access to the best facilities in Central and Eastern Europe to help science and industry advance in the fields of materials, biomaterials and nanotechnology.
-It enables the delivery of innovation solutions to societal challenges in the fields of energy, health, food and cultural heritage”.
+When introducing CERIC in written statements/communications, the following text (CERIC mission) should be always included: “CERIC is a research infrastructure integrating and providing open access to facilities in Europe to help science and industry advance in the fields of materials, biomaterials and nanotechnology.
+It enables the delivery of innovation solutions to societal challenges in the fields of energy, health, food, cultural heritage, and more”.

 Obligation to mention CERIC and how to do it